Sparse PCA through Low-rank Approximations: Sparse PCA through Low-rank Approximations

 \textbf{Step 1:} {\it Obtain $A_d$, a rank-$d$ approximation of $A$.}\\ We obtain $A_d$, the best-fit rank-$d$ approximation of $A$, by keeping the first $d$ terms of its eigen-decomposition:

 where $ \lambda_i$ is the $i$-th largest eigenvalue of $A$ and $ v_i$ the corresponding eigenvector.

 \textbf{Step 2:} {\it Use $A_d$ to obtain $O(n^d)$ candidate supports.}\\ For any matrix $A$, we can exhaustively search for the optimal $x_*$ by checking all $n\choose k$ possible $k\times k$ submatrices of $A$: $x_*$ is the $k$-sparse vector with the same support as the submatrix of $A$ with the maximum largest eigenvalue.
-However, we show how sparse PCA can be efficiently solved on $A_d$ if the rank $d$ is constant with respect to $n$.
-The key technical fact that we prove is that there are \textit{only} $O(n^d)$ candidate supports that need to be examined.
-Specifically, we show that a {{\it set of candidate supports} $\mathcal{S}_{d} = \left\{\mathcal{I}_1,\ldots,\mathcal{I}_T\right\}$, where $\mathcal{I}_t$ is a subset of $k$ indices from $\{1,\ldots, n\}$, contains the optimal support.
-We prove that the number of these supports is\footnote{In fact, in our proof we show a better dependency on $d$, which however has a more complicated expression.}
+However, we show how sparse PCA can be efficiently solved on $A_d$ if the rank $d$ is constant with respect to $n$, using the machinery of \cite{asteris2011sparse}.
+The key technical fact proven there is that there are \textit{only} $O(n^d)$ candidate supports that need to be examined.
+That is, a {\it set of candidate supports} $\mathcal{S}_{d} = \left\{\mathcal{I}_1,\ldots,\mathcal{I}_T\right\}$, where $\mathcal{I}_t$ is a subset of $k$ indices from $\{1,\ldots, n\}$, contains the optimal support.
+The number of these supports is\footnote{In fact, in our proof we show a better dependency on $d$, which however has a more complicated expression.

-The above set $\mathcal{S}_d$ is efficiently created by our \textit{Spannogram algorithm} described in the next subsection.
+The above set $\mathcal{S}_d$ is efficiently created by the \textit{Spannogram algorithm} described in the next subsection. }

 \textbf{Step 3:} {\it Check each candidate support from $\mathcal{S}_d$ on $A$.}\\ For a given support $\mathcal{I}$ it is easy to find the best vector supported on $\mathcal{I}$: it is the leading eigenvector of the principal submatrix of $A$, with rows and columns indexed by $\mathcal{I}$.
 In this step, we check all the supports in $\mathcal{S}_{d}$ \textit{on the original matrix} $A$ and output the best.
 Specifically, define $A_\mathcal{I}$ to be the zeroed-out version of $A$, except on the support $\mathcal{I}$.
 That is, $A_\mathcal{I}$ is an $n\times n$ matrix with zeros everywhere except for the principal submatrix indexed by $\mathcal{I}$.
 If $i\in \mathcal{I}$ and $j\in \mathcal{I}$, then $A_\mathcal{I}= A_{ij}$, else it is $0$.
 Then, for any $A_\mathcal{I}$ matrix, with $\mathcal{I}\in\mathcal{S}_d$, we compute its largest eigenvalue and corresponding eigenvector.